sekunho/swoogle/README.md

 ### Day 4 - 28/11/2021

 - Moved `*Ids` into an `Id` module
-- Films: decode film URL to film ID; encode film ID to film URL
+- Films: decode URL to ID; encode ID to URL
+- Homeworld: decode URL to ID; encode ID to URL

 ### Day 3 - 27/11/2021